citomni/http-skeleton/README.md

 ## License

-**CitOmni HTTP Skeleton** is released under the **MIT License**.
+**CitOmni HTTP Skeleton** is open-source under the **MIT License**.
 See [LICENSE](LICENSE) for details.

-> Note: The skeleton is intended to be copied into your application.
-MIT lets your resulting app be licensed under your own terms (including proprietary).

-### Licensing of runtime dependencies

-This skeleton is **MIT-licensed**.
-When you build an app on top of it, you'll typically install CitOmni runtime packages (e.g. `citomni/kernel`, `citomni/http`, `citomni/cli`).
-Those runtime packages are **GPL-3.0-or-later with the CitOmni Plugin Exception 1.0**.
-The exception allows separate "plugins/providers" to link against CitOmni's public APIs under your chosen terms (including proprietary), provided you do not copy substantial CitOmni code.
-See each package's `LICENSE` and `LICENSE-EXCEPTIONS`.
+**Trademark notice:** "CitOmni" and the CitOmni logo are trademarks of **Lars Grove Mortensen**.
+You may not use the CitOmni name or logo to imply endorsement or affiliation without prior written permission.

 ---

 ## Trademarks

-"CitOmni" and the CitOmni logo are trademarks of Lars Grove Mortensen; factual references are allowed, but do not modify the marks, create confusingly similar logos, or imply endorsement.
+"CitOmni" and the CitOmni logo are trademarks of **Lars Grove Mortensen**.
+You may make factual references to "CitOmni", but do not modify the marks, create confusingly similar logos,
+or imply sponsorship, endorsement, or affiliation without prior written permission.
+Do not register or use "citomni" (or confusingly similar terms) in company names, domains, social handles, or top-level vendor/package names.
+For details, see the project's [NOTICE](NOTICE).

 ---

 ## Author

-Developed by **Lars Grove Mortensen** © 2012-2025 Contributions and pull requests are welcome!
+Developed by **Lars Grove Mortensen** © 2012-present Contributions and pull requests are welcome!

 ---